Preparing your incubator for lockdown.

-If you're incubating chicken eggs you'll no doubt have heard the words "incubator lockdown".
-But what exactly is it, and what needs to be done?
+If you're incubating chicken eggs you'll probably have heard the words "incubator lockdown".
+But what exactly is it, and what needs to be done to make our hatch successful?

-"Lockdown" is simply the word used to describe the time when an egg incubator has its settings optimised ready for hatch.
+"Lockdown" in this context is simply the word used to describe the time when an egg incubator has its settings optimised, ready for hatch.

 The eggs are not turned or candled again and the incubator is left with its lid closed until after the chicks have hatched.